310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

 {% img /img/es/eventstory/tropical/minitalk_tetora2_2.jpg %}

 {% bubble Tetora norsmile %}
-Thanks to this job, I've gotten a much deeper understandin' of mascot characters.
+Thanks to this job, I've gotten a much deeper understandin' of yurucharas.

 Oh yeah, I actually got curious 'bout 'em and looked 'em up a li'l, and I found an interesting character.

-It's a mascot that does martial arts, so I felt a connection~♪
+It's a yuruchara that does martial arts, so I felt a connection~♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">